jgrimshaw/lighthouse-web-notes/README.md

 ## callbacks
 * The filter() method creates a new array with all elements that pass the test implemented by the provided function.
 Returns new array.
 * The map() method creates a new array with the results of calling a provided function on every element in the calling array. map() is transformation of each element in the array.
-Returns new array.
+Modifies existing array.
 * The sort() method sorts the elements of an array in place and returns the array.
 Returns new array.